Chichri/Spotify-Bot/README.md

 So each of these commands would do exactly what their regular counterparts do, but then shuffle around the queue so whatever they added gets played immediately instead of whatever came before it.

-Finally, the superuser commands for starting and stopping playback are:
+Finally, the superuser commands for playing, pausing, and adjusting the volume of the playback are:

 ```
 bump:play;
 bump:pause;
+bump:v volume;
 ```

-These commands only have a suffix since there's nothing to search for.
+The pause and play commands only have a suffix since there's nothing to search for.
+The volume command uses what would have been the search string as the value for volume.
+This value has to be a number ranging from 0 to 100 in representation of the percentage of the volume thats active.

 ---Manual Input---